 Our consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States for investment companies.
 In June 2007, the AICPA issued ASC 946, Clarification of the Scope of the Audit and Accounting Guide Investment Companies and Accounting by Parent Companies and Equity Method Investors for Investments in Investment Companies, or ASC 946.
 ASC 946 was effective for fiscal years beginning on or after December 15, 2007 with earlier application encouraged.
 After we adopted ASC 946, the FASB issued guidance which effectively delayed indefinitely the effective date of ASC 946.
 However, this additional guidance explicitly permitted entities that early adopted ASC 946 before December 31, 2007 to continue to apply the provisions of ASC 946.
 We have elected to continue to apply the provisions of ASC 946.
-ASC 946 provides guidance for determining whether an entity is within the scope of the determining whether the specialized industry accounting principles of the Guide should be retained in the financial statements of a parent company of an investment company or an equity method investor in an investment company.
+ASC 946 provides guidance for determining whether an entity is within the scope of the AICPA Audit and Accounting Guide Investment Companies, or the Guide, and provides guidance for determining whether the specialized industry accounting principles of the Guide should be retained in the financial statements of a parent company of an investment company or an equity method investor in an investment company.
 Effective August 17, 2007, we adopted ASC 946 and follow its provisions which, among other things, requires that investments be reported at fair value in the financial statements.
 Although we conduct our operations so that we are not required to register as an investment company under the Investment Company Act, for financial reporting purposes, we have elected to continue to apply the provisions of ASC 946.